GeniXCMS/genixcms-docs/docs/api/install.class.md

 ## Make Config Method

 This method will create a config file inside `inc/config/` during the installation proccess.
-Data was taken from session.
+Data taken from session.